-- i To create streetscapes which do not allow vehicles and vehicle parking to become visually dominant - ii To accommodate adequate o -street parking for residents - iii To integrate garages and carports into the design and appearance of dwellings - iv To consider accommodation, convenience, quantity and practicality of visitor parking
+i.
+To create streetscapes which do not allow vehicles and vehicle parking to become visually dominant.

+- ii.
+To accommodate adequate off-street parking for residents. - iii.
+To integrate garages and carports into the design and appearance of dwellings. - iv.
+To consider accommodation, convenience, quantity and practicality of visitor parking b.
+Garage and Carport Requirements

+- i.
+Garages are not mandatory, a carport is acceptable if vehicles are typically concealed from the street, sufficient storage is accommodated elsewhere and the structure is complimentary to the dwelling design.

+- ii.
+Garage doors as a proportion of street façade must comply with the following:

+- 12.5m frontage: 45%.

+- 14m frontage: 40%.

+- 16m frontage: 35%.

-- i Garages are not mandatory, a carport is acceptable if vehicles are typically concealed from the street, sufficient storage is accommodated elsewhere and the structure is complimentary to the dwelling design - ii Garage doors as a proportion of street façade must not be wider than 5 6m Unusual lots will be assessed on their merit Single doors with tandem spaces are recommended in lieu of double-wide doors - iii Generally, garage doors should be recessed from primary façade elements including dwelling entrances.
-They must not breach setback requirements and must be 5 5m from footpaths.
-Alternative proposals to this will be assessed on their merit. - iv Tilt-panel doors with timber panels are recommended, and colorbond roller shutters are only acceptable in specific circumstances when complimentary and integral to the style of the building Co ered or heritage-patterned doors with glazed panels will not be accepted - v Garages and carports should be integrated into the façade design and roof form of dwellings, and/or have first flo construction above Lightweight infill panels ab ve garage doors are discouraged vi Vehicles carrying over 1 tonne, caravans, trailers, trucks, commercial vans and boats are to be concealed from all street frontages Designs must designate an area for these vehicles if they are to be accommodated a.
-Boundary Walls Objective
+Unusual lots will be assessed on their merit.
+Single doors with tandem spaces are recommended in lieu of double-wide doors.

+- iii.
+Generally, garage doors should be recessed from primary façade elements including dwelling entrances.
+They must not breach setback requirements and must be 5.5m from footpaths.
+Alternative proposals to this will be assessed on their merit. - iv.
+Tilt-panel doors with timber panels are recommended, and colorbond roller shutters are only acceptable in specific circumstances when complimentary and integral to the style of the building.
+Coffered or heritage-patterned doors with glazed panels will not be accepted. - v.
+Garages and carports should be integrated into the façade design and roof form of dwellings, and/or have first floor construction above.
+Lightweight infill panels above garage doors are discouraged.

-GARAGES AND CARPORTS cont.
+14 GARAGES AND CARPORTS cont.